 Reference spreading is currently formulated as a full-state feedback control approach.
-It is however more common in robotics applications to specify control tasks in Cartesian space.
+It is however more common in robotic applications to specify control tasks in Cartesian space.
 To show that taking a Cartesian perspective is also possible, we here cast reference spreading in a quadratic programming (QP) control framework \cite{Bouyarmane2019,Salini2010}, where the control input is obtained from a linearly constrained quadratic optimization problem.
 QP control can be used for control of robots with multiple tasks in joint space or operational space, under a set of constraints ensuring, for example, adherence to joint limits or avoidance of unwanted collisions.
-Development of impact-aware QP control is an active area of research: \cite{Wang2019}, e.g., takes the perspective of robot safety, focusing on slowing down the robot to ensure that an expected impact will stay within hardware capabilities, while also ensuring that the QP remains feasible despite the impact.
+Development of impact-aware QP control is an active area of research: \cite{Wang2019}, e.g., takes the perspective of robot safety, focusing on slowing down the robot to ensure that an expected impact will stay within hardware capabilities.

-Reference spreading control for nominally simultaneous impacts has been addressed in \cite{Rijnen2019}, focusing on sensitivity analysis.
+Reference spreading control for nominally simultaneous impacts has been addressed in \cite{Rijnen2019}, focusing on a sensitivity analysis.
 The approach was numerically validated on a controlled box impacting and sliding on a compliant hinged plank.
 In \cite{Rijnen2019}, an intermediate control mode was also proposed in the time frame when contact between the box and the plank has been partially established, making use of pure feedforward during the intermediate mode.
 In this work, instead, we show the additional use of position feedback and we verify the approach in simulation.
 We plan the reference trajectory employing a fully rigid robot and environment while demonstrating the success of the control strategy also on a realistic flexible joint robot with compliant contact model.
-Furthermore, the approach is integrated within the QP robot control framework under the assumption that there is no task redundancy in the ante-impact phase.
+Furthermore, the approach is integrated within the QP robot control framework under the assumption that there is no task redundancy in the ante-impact mode.